Understanding Title VI

 As a transit provider, PARTA receives federal financial assistance through the Federal Transit Administration (FTA).
 As such, PARTA is subject to Title VI and implementing regulations issued by the U.S. Department of Transportation (DOT).
 It is PARTA’s policy to ensure its transit programs and activities comply with Title VI, and has established this program in order to:

 Ensure that the level and quality of public transportation service is provided in a nondiscriminatory manner;

 Promote full and fair participation in public transportation decision-making without regard to race, color, or national origin;

-If you feel you have been discriminated against based on one of the above characteristics, you have the right to file a complaint.
-For more information on your rights, or to file a concern, you can do the following:
+If you believe you have been discriminated against with regard to accessing PARTA service based on one of the above characteristics, you have the right to file a complaint.
+You may file a complaint...

-4. Come to our administrative offices located at 2000 Summit Rd., Kent, OH 44240 and request a complaint form.
+In-person at PARTA's administrative offices located at 2000 Summit Rd., in Kent, Ohio.

 Equal Employment Opportunity Policy

 Written DBE programs are required for FTA recipients of planning, capital, and/or operating assistance that will have contracting opportunities (excluding transit vehicle purchases) exceeding $250,000 with those funds in a federal fiscal year.
 It is PARTA’s policy to maintain an FTA-approved DBE program to ensure compliance with 49 CFR Part 26, “Participation by Disadvantaged Business Enterprises in Department of Transportation Financial Assistance Programs.”
 The purpose of PARTA’s DBE program is to ensure nondiscrimination in the award and administration of DOT-assisted contracts and to create a level playing field on which DBEs can compete fairly for DOT-assisted contracts.